FIVAN0/capacitor-sunmi-printer/README.md

 string → the text to be displayed

-Note: only available for desktop terminals of mini series with customer display function, and it won't be displayed if the text is too long.
+Note: only available for desktop terminals of mini series with customer display function, and it won’t be displayed if the text is too long.

 | Param         | Type                           |
 | ------------- | ------------------------------ |